joshua-hampton/ncas_amof_netcdf_template/docs/source/usage.rst

 .. code-block:: python

-  import ncas_amof_netcdf_template as nant ncs = nant.create_netcdf.main('ncas-ceilometer-3')
+  import ncas_amof_netcdf_template as nant nc = nant.create_netcdf.main('ncas-ceilometer-3', products = 'aerosol-backscatter')

-This will create a netCDF file with today's date for all data products availalbe for the given instrument.
-If files for multiple products are made, the returned object will be a list containing all objects; if only a single file then just that netCDF file object is returned.
+This will create a netCDF file with today's date for the ``ncas-ceilomter-3`` instrument using the ``aerosol-backscatter`` data product.

 A netCDF file can also be created for a specific data product, rather than by a specific instrument.